thedevs-network/kutt/README.md

 Body (or query for GET request)
   * `id`: ID of the shortened URL.
   * `domain` (optional):  Required if a custom domain is used for short URL.

+## ShareX
+You can use Kutt as your default URL shortener in [ShareX](https://getsharex.com/).
+Please refer to our [ShareX wiki](https://github.com/thedevs-network/kutt/wiki/ShareX) for more informations.

 ## Contributing
 Pull requests are welcome.
 You'll probably find lots of improvements to be made.